flyingshutter/gemini-autocomplete.nvim/README.md

 ## Features
 - Choose model (gemini-2.5-pro, gemini-2.5-flash, gemini-2.5-flash-lite, gemini-2.0-flash, gemini-2.0-flash-lite)
 - Context aware: Manage known files manually or let git do the job
-- switch completion on and off
+- Switch completion on and off
-- show model and state in statusline (using mini.statusline)
+- Show model and state in statusline (using mini.statusline)

 ## Installation